-The Headteacher, Mrs Chisnall, has been nominated to organise the fire drills.
+The headteacher, Mrs Chisnall has been nominated to organise the fire drills.

-A record of the fire drills and fire alarm tests using the St Helens Borough Council Fire Safety Log book shall be maintained.
-The Responsible Person shall audit the fire log book on a regular basis to ensure that all tests of fire-fighting equipment and fire safety critical systems within the premises are being undertaken at the recommended frequencies.
-(Fire Log book kept in the Site Manager's room).
+A record of the fire drills and fire alarm tests using the St Helens Borough Council Fire Safety Log Book shall be maintained.
+The Responsible Person shall audit the log book on a regular basis to ensure that all tests of fire-fighting equipment and fire safety critical systems within the premises are being undertaken at the recommended frequencies.